 To have final breathtaking photos of birds, you should use your favorite photo editing software.

 I use Adobe Photoshop Lightroom, CyberLink PhotoDirector 8 Ultra, also you can find some free software in my post The Free Photo Editing Software- The best 7 Software Packages

 Photo cropping is an important part of editing bird photos.
 Because filling the frame with a moving bird is not always easy.
-Cropping helps photographers bring birds closer to the viewers and highlight them, rather than distracting the view with unwanted objects.
+Cropping helps photographers bring birds closer to the viewers and highlight them, rather than distracting the view by unwanted objects.
 However, if the bird is only taking only 10% of the frame or less, cropping will produce a photo that can be used for the web only, but not for large print.

 Thanks for reading the article, hope you enjoy it and found it useful to you.
 If you have any question, drop it down in the box below and I’ll answer it as soon as possible.